-Your Pursuit is equipped with a starboard side boarding door with a stowable boarding ladder.
+Your Pursuit is equipped with a port side boarding door with a stowable boarding ladder.
 The ladder is stored in the aft machinery space.

 DO NOT use the side boarding door or ladder while an engine is running.
-The engines must be "OFF" before allowing anyone to enter or exit the boat or when they are in the water.
+The engines must be OFF before allowing anyone to enter or exit the boat or when they are in the water.
+To secure the ladder in place at the door, insert the two pins on the ladder base into the ladder base plate at the door.
+Slide the ladder aft to lock it in place.
+To remove the ladder, slide it forward and lift it out of the base plate.